 Stop at the Gospodor Monuments

-Sometimes you need a little roadside attraction in your life and it’s tough to miss the Gospodor Monuments.
+Sometimes you need a little roadside attraction in your life. and it’s tough to miss the Gospodor Monuments.
 Of course, they can be viewed just fine as you pass by on the freeway as they’re large and close to the road, but if they strike you as more interesting than a flyby’s worth of peeping, then pull off on Exit 63 to see them up close.
 These metal sculptures are a bit of a mystery.
 They were built by Dominic Gospodor, who spent more than $1 million putting them up.
 What they mean is where the mystery lies.
-The statues feature Jesus, a Native American and Mother Teresa and are meant to commemorate the Holocaust, the Christian faith and the struggle of the Native Americans.
+The statues feature Jesus, a Native American, and Mother Teresa, and all three commemorate the Holocaust, the Christian faith, and the struggle of the Native Americans.

 06 of 08